PawseySC/singularity-containers/_episodes/22-build-docker.md

 - Install only required packages and remove package-manager caches in the same layer.
 - Put frequently changing instructions and copied source files after stable dependency-installation steps when practical, so the build cache can be reused.
 - Use `COPY` for ordinary file and directory copies.
 Use `ADD` only when its additional behaviour is specifically required.
-- Use an unprivileged runtime user unless the application has a documented reason not to.
 - Do not place passwords, private keys, access tokens, licence files, or other secrets in the Dockerfile, build arguments, environment variables, or copied build context.
 Use the build system's supported secret mechanism when a build must access protected resources.
 - Rebuild and test images regularly so that base-image and package security updates are incorporated.
 - Test the final SIF image on the target HPC system, including MPI, GPU, filesystem, and performance behaviour where relevant.